MrJake222/riscv-ice40/README.md

 Unfortunately, a lot of distros don't provide prebuilt packages for this simplest 32-bit architecture.
 Note: requires ~10GB of space and *quite a bit* of time.
+Install prerequisites:
+`sudo apt install build-essential texi2html texinfo gawk bison flex libgmp-dev libmpfr-dev libmpfrc++-dev`.
+Do tell me when some packages are still missing from this list.
 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain
 cd riscv-gnu-toolchain